rjoleary/cs444-joos-compiler/docs/report2.md

 Testing for this assignment was mostly done on the marmoset test suite.
-The test harness has been configured so that running `make a2` will run the tests for `a2`.
+The test harness has been configured so that running `make a2` will run the tests for `a2` and similarly for other assignments.
 This allowed for a quick feedback loop in our development

 ## Parallelizing tests